iffybooks/router-hack-day/README.md

 It will be around line 38087 of the 38726, so pretty close to the bottom of the file.

-change the line from
+❏ Change the line from
 `+XZ_SUPPORT = 1`
 to
 `+XZ_SUPPORT = 0`

-then run **./build.sh** again
+then run **./build.sh** again.

-this time it works successfully and end in something like this
+This time it works successfully and end in something like this:

 ```
 make[1]: Entering directory '/AC1200/sasquatch/squashfs4.3/squashfs-tools/LZMA/lzmadaptive/C/7zip/Compress/LZMA_Lib'